 An assessment task for monitoring student understanding of the unit objectives is included.

 - To learn the days of the week in the correct order.

-- To know and identify the days of the week and link specific days to familiar events.
+- To know and identify the days of the week and link familiar events to specific days.

-- To choose events and actions that make connections with students’ everyday family routines.
+- To choose events and actions that make connections with students’ everyday family routines outside of school.

 - To sequence familiar events in time order.

 Preparing for Learning

 Prior to commencing the unit, create a time display in your classroom.
 Display teaching resources in the classroom that will stimulate the students’ interest and assist in their learning.
 For examples of teaching resources to display in your classroom, browse the Time collection on the Teach Starter website.

 Some of the resources which accompany this unit plan will need to be prepared prior to teaching.
 For this reason, it is advised that teachers browse through all lessons before commencing the unit.